 FEATURES: This is a surf spinning rod that brings much more to the table than what you bargained for.
 Its carbon fiber design is excellent and aids anglers in more accurately tuned action.
 This is especially important for those into boat fishing.

-It excels in long surf casting or extra-long casting.
-The best part is that it comes in 2 or 4 pieces, meaning that you can dismantle it and prepare it for your longer fishing trip with ease.
+It excels in long casting or extra-long casting.
+The best part is that it comes in 2 or 4 pieces, meaning that you can dismantle it and prepare it for your longer fishing trip.

 WHY WE LIKE IT: The Shakespeare Ugly Stik Elite is the most popular model among the Ugly Stik fishing rods.
 The blend of graphite and fiberglass this rod has makes it perfect to handle big water fishing like a pro.